thephpleague/uri-src/docs/interfaces/7.0/query-parser-builder.md

 ## Parsing the URI query string

-Parsing a query string is easy.
+To parse a query string you can use the ` QueryString::parse` method as shown below:

 ```php
 $pairs = QueryString::parse('module=home&action=show&page=😓');